hinojosaad/hinojosaad.github.io/index.md

 # Who I am

 I recently finished my Phd Mathematics at Universitat de Barcelona and I'm currently doing a Data Science specialization at IT Academy.
 I do research in Probability, more specifically in Stochastic Partial Differential Equations.
+I do Data Science (see my data projects bellow!).

 I'm passionate about Science and its dissemination, in the past I've been part of the following initiatives: